Bushmills/yoda/README.md

-  so is "read-file" called "from", "evaluate" evaluates from tib, not from addr/cnt, "list" isn't a word from the blocks word set (and doesn't behave like it), pictured number conversion is nestable (that is,  <# ... #>  may appear within another <# ... #> block).
+  so is "read-file" called "from", "evaluate" evaluates from tib, not from addr/cnt, "list" isn't a word from the blocks word set (and doesn't behave like it), pictured number conversion is nestable (that is,  <# ... #>  may appear within another <# ... #> block), but doesn't expect a double length number.
-.
+  Each started conversion allocates a string stack item as output buffer.
   Some of those choice may not be permanent, but on a "for the time being" base.